Funding

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

-The PhD will be based in the School of Mechanical and Design Engineering and will be supervised by Dr Ya Huang and Dr Andrea Bucchi.
+The PhD will be based in the School of Electrical and Mechanical Engineering and will be supervised by Dr Ya Huang and Dr Andrea Bucchi.

 The work on this project could involve: